-Replacing a standard-height toilet (the seat is 14-in to 15-in from the floor) with a chair-height model (the seat is 16-in to 18-in from the floor) makes the bath easier to use for people of all ages, heights and mobility levels.
+Replacing a standard-height toilet (the seat is 14 to 15 inches from the floor) with a chair-height model (the seat is 16 to 18 inches from the floor) makes the bath easier to use for people of all ages, heights and mobility levels.

 Burns from hot water pose a bath hazard, especially for children.
 You can lower the risk by lowering the temperature on your water heater to 120°F. Check the actual temperature at the faucet by turning on the hot water and letting it run over a candy thermometer for a few minutes.